truonghothanhcong/Calculator/README.md

 The following **additional** features are implemented:

+- [ ] Use autolayout
 - [ ] Improve UI
 - [ ] Use gesture swipe to change persent value
+- [ ] Check validate value input and empty input in setting view

 ## Video Walkthrough